flyx/flyx.org/_posts/2012-08-14-adabundler.md

     $ gprbuild example.gpr -Xpackaging=MacOSX

 Possible values are `MacOSX`, `Windows` and `Linux_Universal`.
-The latter one is named like this because I may possible add support for RPM and / or DEB packages in the future.
+The latter one is named like this because I may possibly add support for RPM and / or DEB packages in the future.

 #### Using the ada-bundler tool